basil08/basil08.github.io/content/watchlog.md

 72. Band of Outsiders | Jean Luc-Godard | 1964
 73. Battle Royale | Kinji Fukasaku | 2000
 74. Witness for the Prosecution | Billy Wilder | 1957
+75. Salo or the 120 Days of Sodom | Paolo Passolini | 1975
+76. Jackie Brown | Quentin Tarantino | 1997
+77. The Thirteenth Floor | Josef Rusnak | 1999
+78. Midnight in Paris | Woody Allen | 2011

 # 2022